scotm/childrens-book-generator/README.md

 # Story Sprout - Children's Book Generator

-Story Sprout is a personalized children's book generator that creates custom stories featuring your child and their pets.
+Story Sprout is a personalized children's book generator that creates custom stories featuring your child, friends and pets.
 This application allows you to create engaging stories based on your child's name, age, reading level, and other personal details.

 ## Features